bmcgauley/AI_PROJECT_MANAGEMENT/README.md

 python -m src.setup
 ```

-This will check if Ollama and the Mistral model are properly installed and configure the system.
+This will check if Ollama and the tinyllama model are properly installed and configure the system.

 ## Usage